-In 2018 we started a local community garden.
+We started the Mambanje Garden in 2018.
 The garden has 50 beds 3x3m that can support about 50 families.
-We currently have 36 families that are making use of the community garden with 20% of the produce that is harvested at the garden being used for commercial purposes.
+20% of the produce that is harvested in the garden is used for commercial purposes.
 The other 80% is used for subsistence farming.
 The crops that are currently growing in the garden include tomatoes, onions, okra, vegetables, and lemongrass.
 We installed the boreholes and solar power in the garden to ensure that the garden has an adequate water supply and fences the property.

 The recent installation of drip irrigation in the garden is improving the flow of water to all of the beds in the garden which has increased the harvest and allows the community to sell additional products to make an income.
 The soil assessments and harvesting training that was done in 2022 at the garden identified the best crops that can grow in that soil and educated and empowered the community on how to make the best use of the garden by planting crops that will grow faster and healthier.
 This garden continues to add educational and economic benefits for the community through training and shifting their focus from subsistence farming to more commercial farming.